 Daniel Seah is a public international lawyer by training, and examines ASEAN law and emerging technologies, such as misinformation, open-source governance and "open-washing", through an interdisciplinary lens.
 His research engages ASEAN and Singapore-centric legal developments.
-Daniel is admitted as an Advocate & Solicitor of the Singapore Supreme Court (2004), and obtained his PhD in Law at UCL (2018).
+Daniel obtained his PhD in law at UCL.

 Daniel has received various teaching excellence awards, including his induction into the Core Curriculum Hall of Fame for Teaching Excellence.
-In 2025, he was awarded the Educational Research Fellowship to advance the Scholarship of Teaching and Learning (SoTL), and will lead a two-year mixed-methods research on faculty perceptions of fair grading in neurodiverse classrooms.
+He is a recipient of the 2025 Educational Research Fellowship to advance the Scholarship of Teaching and Learning through a mixed-methods study on faculty perceptions of fair grading in neurodiverse classrooms.

 Qualifications